This event has been cancelled due to rain.

 Kick off the Boston French Film Festival with a free outdoor screening of this sharp-witted comedy, starring Laurent Lafitte (Elle) and Marina Foïs (Polisse) as a pair of hotheaded ex-spouses who have no choice but to play nice for the sake of their kids.
 Two years after their messy divorce, Vincent and Florence finally have it all figured out; they live in adjacent houses, split time with the children, and have a civil (if cynical) relationship.
 This tenuous truce unravels fast when both exes get involved with hot new partners, provoking each other’s insanely competitive natures.
 Stuffed with brilliant banter and absurd situations, Divorce French Style is nonstop fun from début to fin.

 We suggest bringing a blanket or low chair, a picnic supper, and nonalcoholic beverages to enjoy during the film.
 Beer, wine, and snacks will be available for purchase.
 Lawn games, music, and art-making activities begin at 6:30 pm.
 The film starts at sundown, around 8 pm.
 No ticket is required.

 Starting at 6:30, DJ Dee Diggs conjures up warm beats and crisp, seductive mixes.

 Also starting at 6:30, try your hand at plein-air drawing under the evening sky.
 We provide drawing materials, art instruction by local artist and MFA educator Elizabeth Taylor, and a model to sketch.
 All levels of drawing ability welcome.

-All screenings will be wheelchair accessible and include English captions or subtitles.
-For more information, call 617-267-9300, or e-mail email@example.com.
+All screenings are wheelchair accessible and include English captions or subtitles.
+For more information, call 617-267-9300, or e-mail firstname.lastname@example.org.